TITLE: Director of Policy & Advocacy

-As a Reproductive Justice organization, In Our Own Voice approaches policy issues from a human rights perspective, incorporating the intersections of race, gender, class, sexual orientation and gender identity with the situational impacts of economics, politics and culture that make up the lived experiences of Black women in America.
+As a Reproductive Justice organization, In Our Own Voice approaches policy issues from a human rights perspective, incorporating the intersections of race, gender, class, sexual orientation and gender identity with the situational impacts of economics, politics and culture that make up the lived experiences of Black women, girls and gender expanisve people in America.

 Our major goals are:

-- To establish a leadership voice for Black women on reproductive rights, health, and justice policy at the national level;
+- To establish a leadership voice for Black women on reproductive rights, health, and justice policy at the national and level.

-- To lay the foundation for ongoing policy change at the national and state levels that impacts the lives and wellbeing of Black women and their families; and
+- To lay the foundation for ongoing policy change at the national and state levels that impacts the lives and wellbeing of Black women and their families.

 - To engage and motivate Black women as a traditionally underrepresented group to use their voting power in the American electorate.

 SUMMARY OF POSITION: The Director of Policy and Advocacy is a mid-level manager (3-5 years of management experience) and a member of the Government Affairs team, reporting to the Vice President of Government Affairs.
 This person is responsible for implementing and evaluating In Our Own Voice’s federal and state policy strategy, and initiatives focused on voter engagement and national and state polling.
-The Director of Policy and Advocacy—supervising the Manager of Federal Policy and the Manager of State Policy—is accountable for designing the systems and strategies for tracking and monitoring the federal and state policy landscape to make progress on the organization’s federal and state policy priorities.
+The Director of Policy and Advocacy—supervising the Sr. Manager of Federal Policy and the Policy and Operations Associate—is accountable for designing the systems and strategies for tracking and monitoring the federal and state policy landscape to make progress on the organization’s federal and state policy priorities.
 The Director also implements the partnership engagement strategy for federal coalition tables and state partners, strategically building and managing partnerships and relationships with key reproductive justice, social justice, and otherwise aligned organizations.

 - Works with the Vice President of Government Affairs to execute strategies to advance In Our Own Voice’s federal and state policy priorities in Congress, with the current political Administration, and within state legislatures.